apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 **channels**                --
-**type**                    --           The component type name, needs to be ``jms`` **initialContextFactory**   --           Inital Context Factory, e.g: org.apache.activemq.jndi.ActiveMQInitialContextFactory **connectionFactory**       --           The JNDI name the connection factory shoulld appear as **providerURL**             --           The JMS provider URL **destinationName**         --           Destination name **destinationType**         --           Destination type (queue or topic)
+**type**                    --           The component type name, needs to be ``jms`` **initialContextFactory**   --           Inital Context Factory, e.g: org.apache.activemq.jndi.ActiveMQInitialContextFactory **connectionFactory**       --           The JNDI name the connection factory should appear as **providerURL**             --           The JMS provider URL **destinationName**         --           Destination name **destinationType**         --           Destination type (queue or topic)